wrench-project/wrench/doc/getting_started.md

   the workflow object (wrench::Workflow) and a scheduler (wrench::Scheduler).
 For the cloud example, a cloud scheduler is required to decide when to spawn VMs on hosts.
 The batch service does not require a specific scheduler, since resources are fixed.
-In such case, a regular scheduler can be used.
+In such cases, a regular scheduler can be used.
-- A file registry (wrench::FileRegistryService), or a file replica catalog keeps track of files stored in different storage services.
+- A file registry (wrench::FileRegistryService), a.k.a. a file replica catalog, which keeps track of files stored in different storage services, is deployed on a host.
-- Workflow input files are staged into the storage service, and the simulation is launched.
+- Workflow input files are staged on the storage service
+- The simulation is launched.
+- Timestamps can be retrieved to inspect the simulation result.

 # Preparing the Environment #         {#getting-started-prep}